 Here at Weave News, we are constantly asking ourselves one key question: What are you Weaving?
 If you support our mission and want to play a role in our work, we encourage you to consider Weaving with us!
 There are many ways to get involved.
 You can become a Weave News content contributor by investigating an underreported story in your community or on the other side of the world; by conducting interviews for our Big Questions project; by joining the social media discussion surrounding our content; and by making a financial contribution to help us build our citizen journalist network, support and train our contributors, and maximize the impact of our work. #WeaveNewsNow

 Dr. John Collins (Ph.D.
 University of Minnesota, 2000), Professor of Global Studies at St. Lawrence University, is a founder of Weave News, which began as a project in his seminar on global news analysis.
 He is currently serving as an Editor and as Director of Development for the organization and has been blogging about Palestine (his main area of academic research) since 2007.
-You can connect with him by email (collins[AT]stlawu.edu) on on Twitter (@djleftover).
+You can connect with him by email email@example.com and on Twitter @djleftover.

 Jana Morgan is a founder of Weave News as well as the Outreach Director, and has been with Weave News for 9 years.
 She is also the Director of Publish What You Pay - United States, a 40 member coalition of US non-profit organizations focused on creating a more open and accountable oil, gas and mining sector.